 Installation

 Vela.jl can be installed directly from GitHub.
 We recommend installing it within a dedicated conda environment.
+See the instructions here to install miniconda.

-Please note that Vela.jl is only tested against Python 3.12 and Julia 1.10 in Ubuntu at present.
+Please note that Vela.jl is only tested against Python 3.12 and Julia 1.11 in Ubuntu at present.

 Now, install the Python dependencies and set the environment variables.
 The most important one is PYTHON_JULIACALL_HANDLE_SIGNALS.
 If it is not set properly you'll get segmentation faults.